Relocating With A Child After Divorce in Texas

 The reality is that a Court won’t enforce a domicile restriction if nobody files a Motion for Enforcement, complaining that the restriction has been violated.
 If both parents informally agree to the relocation, and there is a geographic restriction in the final order, they should put their agreement in writing and file it with the court.
 The agreement should include the reasons for the relocation and what the plan is for visitation.
 If other family members, such as grandparents, have visitation rights, the plan must also include them and how the relocating parent will provide for their visitation.
 Without a written agreement, the visiting parent might have an opportunity later to bring the Motion for Enforcement for the violation of the domicile restriction.

-When the Non-custodial Parent Objects to the Relocation
+What If The Non-custodial Parent Objects to the Relocation?

 If the visiting parent does not consent to a relocation and the custodial parent files a Motion to Modify to be able to move, the visiting parent will find themselves in a lawsuit.
 As with any other suit, it will be tried before a Judge (or possibly a jury) if it is not settled before then.